meilisearch/specifications/text/0119-instance-options.md

 The options that do not expect any value when using the command-line option accepts the following value when using the corresponding environment variable: `n`, `no`, `f`, `false`, `off`, and `0` as `false`.
 An absent environment variable will also be considered as `false`.
 Everything else is considered `true`.

-Example with the snapshort creation:
+Example with the option to make SSL mandatory:
-- `export MEILI_SCHEDULE_SNAPSHOT=yes` means the snapshot creation is enabled.
+- `export MEILI_SSL_REQUIRE_AUTH=yes` means that mandatory SSL is enabled.
-- `export MEILI_SCHEDULE_SNAPSHOT=off` means the snapshot creation is disabled.
+- `export MEILI_SSL_REQUIRE_AUTH=off` means that mandatory SSL is disabled.
-- No variable set means the snapshot creation is disabled.
+- No variable set means that mandatory SSL is disabled.

 ### 3.2.
 Error behavior